derekxkwan/sudokusolver-rs/README.md

 # sudokusolver-rs

 References the backtracking search algorithm as described in this [towardsdatascience article](https://towardsdatascience.com/solving-sudoku-with-ai-d6008993c7de) by Justin Svegliato and solves a sudoku puzzle using constraint propagation (in Rust!).

-Work-in-progress because only have it running against the sudoku puzzle on the [Wikipedia](https://en.wikipedia.org/wiki/Sudoku) page but it at least solves that one correctly.
+## usage
+problem file to open is passed as the first argument and takes the form of comma-separated values (9 per row, see the problems folder for examples)

+## example problems
+are in the problems folder
+- testprob1 is from the [Wikipedia page](https://en.wikipedia.org/wiki/Sudoku)
+- the rest are from [this arizona.edu website](https://sandiway.arizona.edu/sudoku/examples.html)
+    - testprob2 is Tuesday Jan 17 2006 from the Arizona Daily Wildcat
+    - testprob3 is challenge 1 from sudoku solver from logic